MS, The National Scene and Maturation

 More by this Author

 A political, philosophical blog.
 A view at a changing country, a vibrant and violent ocean -striking an immovable cliff.
+Real life and something real to think about, in spite of ongoing MS.

 No comments yet.